Abhay-Singh-1913/Chess-Board/README.md

 # Chess-Board
-In this project, we had a view of a virtual chessboard with certain rules and image content links of information of each coin.
+In this project, we had a view of a virtual chessboard with certain rules and image content links of information of each pieces.
+Using Simple HTML5 & CSS3